spider-gazelle/pars/README.md

 This example uses the same `char_a` parser, but parses string `"bca"` on it.
 Because it doesn't start with `'a'`, the parse fails and returns a `ParseError`.
-A `ParseError` is contains a message about the parse failure, available via `ParseError#message`.
+A `ParseError` contains a message about the parse failure, available via `ParseError#message`.
 As such, `Parser(T)#parse` returns a union of `(T | ParseError)`, as it can return either.

 ```crystal